gagan-iitb/MM-TelcoBench/Telecom_Information_Retrieval/README.md

 ## Evaluation

 The evaluation is performed using **Top-K accuracy** at K=1, K=3, and K=5.
 This metric measures the system’s ability to retrieve the correct document within the top K results, where:
-- **Top-1 Accuracy**: Measures if the most relevant document is retrieved as the top result.
+- **Top-1 Accuracy**: Measures if the relevant document is retrieved as the top result.
 - **Top-3 Accuracy**: Measures if the relevant document is within the top 3 retrieved results.
 - **Top-5 Accuracy**: Measures if the relevant document is within the top 5 retrieved results.